fortuna/OutlineDistribution/README.md

 The implementation is straightforward, consisting of only [~80 lines of code](https://github.com/fortuna/OutlineDistribution/blob/main/Code.js).
 It defines two web endpoints:

 1. **Home Page**
    A welcoming interface with a form to generate dynamic access keys.
+The dynamic access includes a token that encodes a device id and expiration date.

 2. **Dynamic Key Endpoint**
    This endpoint interacts with the [Outline Server API](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/Jigsaw-Code/outline-server/master/src/shadowbox/server/api.yml).
 It creates a static access key upon the first connection using the dynamic key.
+It uses the device id to replace the previous static key, and the expiration data to fail on expired keys.

 ### Live Demo
 You can try the service live at: [https://my.freeoutlineserver.net](https://my.freeoutlineserver.net)